Revisiting the phenomenon of bouncing of inertial particles crossing density stratified interfaces: Materials and methods

 \section{Materials and methods}

-We conducted experiments to elucidate the mechanisms controlling particle behavior in stratified fluids, with a focus on cases exhibiting apparent bouncing behavior.
-More importantly, we have developed a method to increase the density jump between layers and achieve bouncing in a previously unexplored regime.
+We conducted experiments focusing on the mechanisms that control particle behavior in stratified fluids, specifically those that exhibit significant slowdown, arrest and bouncing.
+We utilize a two-fluid system with viscosity and density jumps, observing bouncing in a previously unexplored regime.

+The interface thickness, $h$, increases due to molecular diffusion on the order of hours.
+Molecular diffusion $k$ strongly depends on the fluid temperature, $T$, which must be controlled carefully.
+Because separate experimental runs were performed with short series of spheres in a temperature-controlled environment, we assume the sphere diameter to interface ratio, $a/h$, measured for each run at the beginning of the run, is constant within each experimental run.
+We work with spheres practically of the same diameter, so this ratio varies only between different experimental days.
+We list all the experimental parameters in Table~\ref{Table : Combined Parameters}.